Simulation comparisons between Bayesian and de-biased estimators in low-rank matrix completion: Low-rank matrix completion

 for a fixed integer $K \leq \min (m,p) $.
 More specifically, for $k \in \{1,\ldots,K \} $, independently

-where $ Id_q $ is the identity matrix of dimension $q \times q $ and $a,b$ are some tunning parameters.
-This kind of prior is conjugate for which the conditional posteriors can be derived explicitly in closed form and allows to use the Gibbs sampler, see \cite{salakhutdinov2008bayesian} for details.
+where $ I_q $ is the identity matrix of dimension $q \times q $ and $a,b$ are some tuning parameters.
+This type of prior is conjugate so that the conditional posteriors can be derived explicitly in closed form and allows to use the Gibbs sampler, see \cite{salakhutdinov2008bayesian} for details.
 Some reviews and discussion on low-rank factorization priors can be found in \cite{alquier2013bayesian,alquier2014bayesian}.

 \begin{remark} In the case that the rank $r$ is not known, it is natural to take $K$ as large as possible, e.g $K = \min(m,p) $ but this may be computationally prohibitive if $K$ is large. \end{remark}